agilepro/epiconsciousness/docs/Ethics/Morality/definitions.md

 ![image showing four layers of morality](moral-layers.png)

-**Universal Morals** - This is the ultimate judgement of whether a specific action was actually good or bad.
+**Universal Morals** - This is the ultimate valuation of whether a specific action was actually good or bad.
 These are objective, however people might disagree on what is and is not universally moral because of differing understanding.
 These apply universally across space and time however they might be different at different places and times.
 They are extremely complex in order to account for all the possible extenuating circumstances.

 **Cultural Values & Laws** - Cultures will embody statements about what is and is not good, usually expressed as a rule to follow.
 Some of these are formally written and adopted as laws.
 Moral rules and laws are different degrees of the same thing: they both encourage (or enforce) behavior which is considered to be good.
 Some cultural values are less explicit, and appear only as guidelines or simply a shared idea among the participants of the culture.
 Laws exist from local, to community, to city, to state, to country, and somethings the whole world.
 Laws will occasionally conflict with each other.
 Because these are rules, they only approximate the real moral valence.
 The term **ethics** generally plays at this level.

 **Personal Code of Conduct** - A set of rules that an individual claims or aspires to live by.
 These are largely adopted from the culture, but an individual does not always agree with their culture, especially when they find themselves in a multi-cultural situation where the individual might have to chose between two conflicting rules.
 These must be expressed as rules.
 It would be the set of rules that an individual would claim to follow if they could.
 That set is limited to what a person can remember and internalize.
-The term **morality** generally plays at this level.
+The term **morals** generally plays at this level, when we talk about an individual having good morals or bad morals.
+Notice that comparing morals at this level implies some higher level morality to compare various morals.

 **Performed Actions** - What an individual actually does.
 People follow their own rules most of the time, but sometimes it is too much trouble and shortcuts are taken.
 The actions are the true measure of what an individuals thinks is good or bad, and they are somewhat more pragmatic than the explicitly stated rules.